Cross Border Fee: What It Is and How It Works

 Avoiding cross border fees

-Set up a new branch of your company in the country you do business in
+2. Set up a new branch of your company.

 With business, you always want to be evaluating the opportunity costs of actions.
 Most of the time, the revenue you gain from accepting international transactions will outweigh any foreign transaction fees you may incur.
 There’s almost never a reason for denying international transactions (unless the shipping is unreasonable).

-I’d take a look at your statement, review your fees on a monthly basis going back over a quarter, and determine if diversifying your business is worth it to help mitigate these cross-border fees.
+Take a look at your statement, review your fees on a monthly basis going back over a quarter, and determine if diversifying your business is worth it to help mitigate these cross border fees.
 This is especially worth looking into if you have a few primary international markets where a substantial amount of your revenue generates from.
-So if a third of your business is from the U.K. and Germany, then you should look into it.